michaelvalentin/flyfoundation/docs/thoughts/implementation-and-dependency-traits.md

 ##Implementations in configuration
 By querying the configuration with a class name we can get the relevant implementation.
 This allows our code to load classes while the ability to swap the files lies in the configuration.
-This should be use for class instantiation, where no pre-configured options are required and the ability to change the dependency is only required system-wide, eg. changing a presentation-related class to serve RTL language.
+This should be used for class instantiation, where no pre-configured options are required and the ability to change the dependency is only required system-wide, eg. changing a presentation-related class to serve RTL language.